Metropolitan District Homeowners’ Rights Task Force

 President, Sunset Vista Estates HOA

-by COLG, about 1 year ago
+by COLG, over 2 years ago

 My story is that I am both the President of a self managed small (11 homes) HOA and an owner.
 I joined the board 10 years ago primarily to update our governing documents to make them enforceable.
 We became involved with DORA as soon as we learned of them.
 My experience thus far has been mixed.
 While I see great potential benefits as both an owner and a board member, my experience to date finds the process anti-HOA.
 While there are no doubt, aggressive and perhaps predatory HOA’s my goal with ours is to make it value additive to all...
 Continue reading